caltechlibrary/eprints2archives/README.md

 `eprints2archives` will use parallel process threads to query the EPrints server as well as to send records to archiving services.
 By default, the maximum number of threads used is equal to 1/2 of the number of cores on the computer it is running on.
 The option `-t` (or `/t` on Windows) can be used to change this number.  `eprints2archives` will always use only one thread per web archiving service (and since there are only a few services, only a few threads are usable during that phase of operation), but a high number of threads can be helpful to speed up the initial data gathering step from the EPrints server.

 Beware that there is a lag between when web archives such as Internet Archive receive a URL submission and when a saved copy is made available from the archive.
-(In the case of Internet Archive, it is 3-10 hours.)
+(In the case of Internet Archive, it is [3-10 hours](https://help.archive.org/hc/en-us/articles/360004651732-Using-The-Wayback-Machine).)
 If you cannot find a given EPrints page in an archive shortly after running `eprints2archives`, it may be because not enough time has passed &ndash; try again later.

 ### Other command-line arguments

-To save a report of the articles sent to archiving services, you can use the option `-r` (`/r` on Windows) followed by a file name.
+To save a report of the articles sent, you can use the option `-r` (`/r` on Windows) followed by a file name.

-`eprints2archives` will print messages as it works.
+`eprints2archives` will print informative messages as it works.
 To limit the messages to warnings and errors only, use the option `-q` (or `/q` on Windows).
 Also, output is color-coded by default unless the `-C` option (or `/C` on Windows) is given; this option can be helpful if the color control signals create problems for your terminal emulator.

 If given the `-@` argument (`/@` on Windows), this program will output a detailed trace of what it is doing, and will also drop into a debugger upon the occurrence of any errors.
 The debug trace will be written to the given destination, which can be a dash character (`-`) to indicate console output, or a file path.

-If given the `-V` option (`/V` on Windows), this program will print the version and other information, and exit without doing anything else.
+If given the `-V` option (`/V` on Windows), this program will print the version and other information to the console, and exit without doing anything else.

 ### _Summary of command-line options_